damianhakert/damianhakert.github.io/source/handbook/support/knowledge-base/categories/general/local_test_env.html.md

 #### Create new docker host

-This command will create a new VMware fusion virtual machine called `gitlab-test-evn` that will act as a docker host.
+This command will create a new VMware fusion virtual machine called `gitlab-test-env` that will act as a docker host.

 + CPUs: Same as host (`-1`)
 + RAM: 4GB